 Thanksgiving is one of the biggest food celebrations of the year, but in Oklahoma, it certainly means a whole lot more than that.
 Thanksgiving is about holiday theater performances, paying tribute to Native American history, and enjoying good company.
-Here’s how to have the quintessential Thanksgiving in Oklahoma this 2022 holiday season.
+Here’s our 10 Best Thanksgiving Activities and Events in Oklahoma this 2023 holiday season.

 Paseo Grill has great service and half-price appetizers from 4 to 7 p.m.
 Try one of their unique cocktails, such as, As Thyme Goes By, Persephone, and Blueberry Press, that will put you in the holiday spirit.
 Pair it with a light appetizer, like the tuna tartare or PG Cherrywood smoked salmon.
 This is a great place to hang out with friends before the big holiday.